Caboolture suburb profile

 Caboolture rental market trends

-The rental market in Caboolture has shown varied growth, with house rents increasing by 3.8% over the past year to $540 per week, while unit rents have surged 15.8% to $440 per week.
-This indicates a strong demand for units, making Caboolture an attractive option for investors and renters seeking affordable living in a growing region.
+The rental market in Caboolture has experienced varied growth, with house rents increasing by 3.8% over the past year to $540 per week, while unit rents have surged 15.8% to $440 per week.
+This indicates a strong demand for units, making Caboolture an attractive option for investors and renters seeking affordability and growth potential in the region.

 Suburbs near Caboolture